Cephou/darktide-autobuyer/README.md

 The script should display a line to tell if your buyWeapons parameter is activated or not, and then each hour it will display a line with the current date time.
 If a weapon is found, it will display the weapon's stats.

+As long as the command windows is open, the script will run.

 Have fun !